Tag-based publishing with slimmer release verification

 0.7.2 is mostly a release-surface cleanup.
 The public command set is not being widened here; instead, the release workflow and docs are being narrowed to the surfaces downstream consumers actually depend on.
 The synced release-verification pages now treat the tag, wheel, and source distribution as the primary audit objects, with the workflow rebuilding from the resolved tag commit and recording the maintainer-only provenance and SBOM evidence around that path.

 That shift also simplifies the contract story.
 The contract docs now describe the canonical public contract data as something that ships inside installed wheels and source tags, while detached contract bundles move into maintainer-built helper territory instead of the default public release narrative.
-For site readers, that makes the boundary clearer: verify the published package and tag directly, and treat the heavier release-workflow artifacts as a deeper maintainer trail rather than the first thing every consumer needs.
+In practice, that makes the boundary clearer: verify the published package and tag directly, and treat the heavier release-workflow artifacts as a deeper maintainer trail rather than the first thing every consumer needs.

 For the immutable release record, read the tagged CHANGELOG.md for v0.7.2.